sensei-hacker/inavwiki/iNavFlight-Missions.md

 3DR radios are sold either as a pair of air station  / ground station or individually.
 Functionally, the air / ground radios are identical, the air side having a tty/serial connection and the ground side having a USB interface for connecting to a computer.
 For ezgui (and mwp), it is easier to use a Bluetooth bridge.
 This bridge is also recommended for mwp, as it avoids any potential RF interference from the USB cable and allows the more flexible placement of the ground antenna.
 In order to use the 3DR / BT bridge, it is necessary to have 'air side' devices at both ends of the link.
 It is then necessary to 'back-to-back' the ground 3DR and the BT device [example field setup](http://www.rcgroups.com/forums/showthread.php?t=2495732&page=65) and provide power.
 A voltage regulator and an old lipo works really well.
 The [HR-12](https://quadmeup.com/diy-wireless-telemetry-link-for-uav/) description provides the canonical connection diagram, a 5V regulator or BEC may be used.

 ### Firmware
 The 3DR radios will ship with a version of the [Sik Firmware](https://github.com/Dronecode/SiK).
 This firmware is optimised for MAVLink (it understands MAVLink framing, reports RSSI to a MAVLink GCS).
-There is a fork (of an older version) that provides similar capabilities (understands MSP framing, reports RSSI to a MSP GCS (ezgui, mwp) for [MSP](https://github.com/stronnag/SiK-MSP).
+There is a fork (of an older version) that provides similar capabilities (understands MSP framing, reports RSSI to a MSP GCS (ezgui, mwp) for [MSP](https://github.com/stronnag/SiK-MSP); however its use is no longer recommended as it does not understand MSPv2 or LTM, so it somewhat pointless.

 ### Configuration